YifengZeng/LeetCode/Docs/YifengZengLC323.md

 - Create adjacency list of the graph for fatser neighbour access.
 - Union find.
 - Similar questions like 305.
 Number of Islands II, 261.
 Graph Valid Tree, 547.
 Friend Circles. may also use union find.
+- I personally does not prefer DFS in this kind of questions because its not realy very intuitive, a BFS way is more intuitive.